 As such, they look for candidates who have advanced degrees and extensive practice.

 You’ll pay per credit as you work through online courses.
-The online format allows you to work it into a busy schedule, and offers the chance to apply lessons into professional settings on the fly.
+The online format allows you to work it into a busy schedule and offers the chance to apply lessons in professional settings on the fly.

 Alaska Pacific University